What are Allergies and Why Does My Pet Have Them?

 A food allergy (Cutaneous Adverse Food Reaction) is much more rare than an environmental allergy.
 The cause of allergies to food are individual allergens within the food, usually the protein or carbohydrate source.
 Reactions to food are most often characterized by intense itching, lesions, ear issues, and/or gastrointestinal disorders.
 Unlike animals with environmental allergies, pets with food allergies tend to not experience significant relief from allergy medications.
 Blood tests for food allergies do not provide accurate results as they merely detect antibodies against certain proteins which may mean nothing more than your pet has eaten that type of protein in the past.
 A supervised and 100% exclusive diet trial with a hypoallergenic novel protein or hydrolyzed protein food over 10-12 weeks is the only reliable means to assess the possibility of a food allergy.
 Hypoallergenic novel protein sources may be duck, rabbit, or kangaroo with an unusual carbohydrate source such as potato or oat.
 Hydrolyzed diets use a conventional protein source broken down into molecules too small to excite the immune system.
 Over-the-counter single protein foods are not a good choice as although they cost less than prescription diets, immunological tests have shown them to be unreliable due to inclusion of inappropriate ingredients and/or lack of purity/cross-contamination.
 Home-cooked meals are a viable option for the short duration of a diet trial, yet do not provide complete, balanced nutrition for the long run unless carefully created with the guidance of a veterinary nutritionist.
 The prognosis for a pet with a food allergy is good if the allergen is accurately identified and carefully eliminated, which Dr. Nichols can help you to accomplish.

 No matter what your pet is allergic to, the recurring symptoms your pet suffers can greatly effect their personality, well-being, and enjoyment of life.
 The variety of reactions, such as feeling ill, pain, constant itchiness, and infections are miserable for your pet.
 The quicker these symptoms are treated properly and determination if allergies are the underlying cause, the better for your pet and your pocketbook.

-Jennifer with one of our thousands of Allergy Specific Immunotherapy patients.
+Jennifer with one of our Allergy Specific Immunotherapy patients.